 - Identify indications for testing and how to diagnose hepatitis C infection

-- Describe key elements of pre-treatment assessment
+- Describe key elements of pre-treatment assessment for hepatitis C

 - Explain hepatitis C treatment and post-treatment monitoring